Detail Viewer Overview

 The graph below the navigation tabs provides a chronological visualization of the data category you’ve selected.

 The data provided in the Detail Viewer represents your current levels of DMARC compliance, gaps, and the underlying SPF and DKIM values in play on mail flow.
-You’ll want to have a solid grasp of the term “alignment” and how messages achieve a state of DMARC compliance.
-Interpreting the data can seem challenging at first, but once you’ve understood each of the columns’ meanings and learned to practice filtering, you’ll be on your way.
+You’ll want to have a solid grasp of alignment and how messages achieve a state of DMARC compliance.
+Interpreting the data can seem challenging at first, but once you’ve understood each of the columns’ meanings and how to filter data, you’ll be on your way.

 We’re here to help people understand and deploy DMARC, so get in touch with us if you have any questions about the Detail Viewer.